vbookshelf/Experiments-Connecting-Ai-Chat-to-an-Arduino/README.md

 - If the Arduino Nano is not working, try selecting the following from the top menu: Tools -> Processor -> ATmega328P (Old Bootloader)
 - Learn faster by using Gemini 2.5 Pro as a collaboration partner.
 Use it to generate both Python code and Arduino code.
 - The  qwen3-vl:8b-instruct-q8_0 model's function calling reliability decreases as the chat history increases.
 Hallucination (telling lies) also increases.
 This could be due to quantization and/or the way Ollama has implemented the model.
+- Most Arduino boards (like the Uno, Nano, and Mega) are designed to automatically reset whenever a new serial connection is opened from a computer.
+This feature allows the Arduino IDE to easily upload new code without needing to press the physical reset button.
+However, in an application, it causes an unintended side effect.
+If you first ask the LLM to turn on the LED it will be turned on.
+If you then ask the LLM to get the temperature, it will do it, but when it gets the temperature the LED will be switched off because the board resets.
+The way to solve this is to physically disable the auto-reset feature on the Arduino.
+This allows the Python script to open and close connections without restarting the board, preserving the state of the LED.
+Auto-reset can be disabled by adding a 10uF capacitor between the RESET and GND pins on your Arduino - negative connected to GND and positive connected to RESET.
+This capacitor will need to be removed before a new skecth is uploaded to the Arduino, and then reinstalled when the upload is completed.

 <br>